-HUGE list of fine motor skill activities for working with older adults in OT | OTflourish.com
+Get some new ideas with this HUGE list of fine motor activities when working with adults | SeniorsFlourish.com #OT #geriatricOT

-Fine Motor Skills: The Ultimate OT List!
+Fine Motor Skills – The Ultimate List!

 I am always looking for new ideas to work on fine motor skills, specifically when working with adults.
 I tend to resort to my “old favorite” list of fine motor coordination activities that I know work well, along with specific occupations that are important to my patients.